The Devil Came from Akasava: Background

 The Devil Came from Akasava is based on the short story Keepers of the Stone in the collection Sanders of the River by Edgar Wallace, and forming a part of exotic stories on the fictional indigenous people of the Akasava.
 It is a late example of Edgar Wallace film adaptations that were particularly popular in Germany during the 1960s.
 Lead actress Soledad Miranda was killed in a car accident in Portugal soon after finishing this film.

 Plot

-Prof. Walter Forrester is a British scientist working in the Akasava jungle in South America.
+Prof. Walter Forrester (Williams) is a British scientist working in the Akasava jungle in South America.
 His assistant finds a mysterious stone, but it is stolen and Forrester vanishes, leaving him as the sole suspect.
-However, after a Scotland Yard detective is murdered while entering Forrester's office in London, Scotland Yard chief Sir Philipp hands the case to attractive agent Jane Morgan, even though the Secret Intelligence Service will also be on the case due to its international priority.
+However, after a Scotland Yard detective is murdered while entering Forrester's office in London, Scotland Yard chief Sir Philipp hands the case to attractive agent Jane Morgan (Miranda), even though the Secret Intelligence Service will also be on the case due to its international priority.
 Morgan arrives in South America under the covert identity of the young stripper wife of British consul Irving Lambert.
 There she meets Rex Forrester, the professor's nephew, who is also concerned about his fate and is conducting his own investigation.